flamy-ai/orange-pi-5-security-camp/more/terminology.md

 [thermal pad]: /more/terminology.md#thermal-pad "Soft pad that conducts heat away from computer chips."
+[heatsink]: /more/terminology.md#heatsink "Large hunk of metal that absorbs heat and cools computer chips."
 [soc]: /more/terminology.md#soc-system-on-chip "System-on-Chip: includes multiple processors with different functions in a single chip."
 [cpu]: /more/terminology.md#cpu-central-processing-unit "Central Processing Unit: main computing chip, the brains."
 [ram]: /more/terminology.md#ram-random-access-memory "Random-Access Memory: stores data the computer is currently working on."